Degrees for Military and Veterans

 What degrees are good for the military?

-For those transitioning out of the service and attending college, the degree you choose should be based on your career and education goals.
-If you’re entering a career field that requires only an Associates degree, then choosing a Bachelor’s degree may not be the best option, as it will take longer to complete.
+For those transitioning out of the service and attending college, your chosen degree should be based on your career and education goals.
+If you’re entering a career field that requires only an associate’s degree, then choosing a Bachelor’s degree may not be the best option, as it will take longer to complete.

 The degrees fields that most military veterans enter are:

 That does not mean, however, that you must follow the same path.
 If your dream is to become a freelance writer or published author, your educational path may differ from everyone else’s.